 Credits: 3 Covers material designed for career technical or general studies students who need to study particular mathematical topics.
 Topics may include measurement, algebra, geometry, trigonometry, graphs, and/or finance.
 These are presented at an introductory level and the emphasis is on applications.

 Credits: 3 Concentrates on the high-end capabilities of a raster photo-editing software as an illustration, design and photo retouching tool.
 Students explore a wide range of selection and manipulation techniques that can be applied to photos, graphics and videos.

 Introduces significant human questions and emphasizes understanding the meaning and methods of philosophy.
 Includes human condition, knowledge, freedom, history, ethics, the future, and religion.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-AH3

-Critically analyzes theories of value of the natural world.
-Topics include the relation between scientific and moral principles; theories of the moral worth of persons, animals, plants and other natural objects; historical, religious and cultural influences on conceptions of nature; alternative accounts of human relationships and responsibilities to nature, including deep ecology and eco-feminism; and
+Credits: 3 Critically analyzes theories of value of the natural world.
+Topics include the relation between scientific and moral principles; theories of the moral worth of persons, animals, plants and other natural objects; historical, religious and cultural influences on conceptions of nature; alternative accounts of human relationships and responsibilities to nature, including deep ecology and

 Credits: 3 Focuses on a survey of the discipline of political science, including political philosophy and ideology, democratic and non-democratic governments, and processes, and international relations.~~This course is one of the Statewide Guaranteed Transfer courses.
 GT-SS1